-- In Jinzhong (Yuci), we established the iRead children’s library, a place where kids can come to read and check out books, as well as attend English classes and other programs.
+The iRead Chinese-English Library is a place where kids can come to read and check out books, as well as attend English classes and other programs.

-For information about helping out with our community center classes and activities, please contact us.
+For information about helping out with our iRead library classes and activities, please contact us.